 3. Resource management

-Having determined the time needed to complete a part of the project, you can also see what skills and, consequently, what specialists are necessary to bring the idea to life, and when they are necessary.
+Having finished the resource forecasting, you can also see what skills and, consequently, what specialists are necessary to bring the idea to life, and when they are necessary.
 That means you can start allocating resources.

 Resource management: key factors